 In Dubrovnik, you might find yourself thinking, “I swear I’ve seen this before.”
 If you’re a fan of Game of Thrones (and let’s be honest, who isn’t?) that’s because you have.
 The city has been used extensively for scenes in and around King’s Landing.
 You’ll see famous spots used for everything from the Battle of Blackwater Bay to Lady Olenna’s gardens to the House of the Undying.
 Tours are available to make sure you get your GOT fix before winter comes.

-All throughout the summer the Adriatic Sea off Croatia’s coastline is dotted with amazing yachts.
-Of course, there’s Yacht Week, now scheduled for multiple periods throughout the summer, which attracts partygoers from around the globe.
-You can opt to splurge on a private excursion or just look out over the coast from the shore, guessing which celebs and high-rollers are in which stunning boats.
+All throughout the summer, the Adriatic Sea off of Croatia’s coastline is dotted with amazing yachts.
+Of course, there are multiple ways to enjoy this including Yacht Week, now scheduled for multiple periods throughout the summer, which attracts partygoers from around the globe.
+Or you can opt to splurge on a private excursion of your very own and take in the Croatian views from a slightly different perspective.
+You can even just look out over the coast from the shore, guessing which celebs and high rollers are in the stunning vessels.

 Croatia has fast become one of the can’t-miss wine destinations of the world.
 Both the coastal and interior regions boast a “wine country," with wineries and bars that serve the best local offerings.
 Istria offers a vice and palette very close to neighboring Italy, while Central and South Dalmatia, specifically Kastela, is the birthplace of the zinfandel grape.